-Accordingly, the Board and the Committee are alert to closely scrutinize any situation in which the interests of Class A shareholders and Class B shareholders could possibly diverge.
+Accordingly, the Board and the Committee closely scrutinize any situation in which the interests of Class A shareholders and Class B shareholders could possibly diverge.

 In this respect, our governance practices are intended to avoid even the appearance of a potential conflict of interest.
 For example: